 , or performance-based user acquisition, they're beginning to understand the value in targeting specific users wherever they are – instead choosing the channel first.
 They're also looking to maximize scale – while Facebook is far and away the biggest single channel, there is plenty more inventory out there.

 ADM: What's the most common type of targeting on mobile today?
 And what will it be next year?

 Oliverson: The most common type of targeting on mobile today is exactly what you would think: those who are tough to reach on other channels, and those who are most engaged on mobile.
 We see folks like Millennials getting a lot of traction as well as family oriented people who are in control of household spending.

-Cummings: The most common segment people want to reach is the "whale."
+."
 But it’s also the most elusive and differs for each brand.
 So what is it?
 A whale is the user willing to spend a lot of money within your app.
 It comes from the casino term for high-rollers, and is most common in the mobile game world, where whales account for up to two-thirds of in-app purchase revenue.